Quick Start Guide - Your First Site on Cloud Servers

 The control panel for Cloud Servers is located at mycloud.rackspace.com.
 To log in, use the user name and password that you entered when your created you account.

 If this is your first time logging into the control panel, take a moment to watch the welcome video.

 The control panel supports many Rackspace products and services.
-Each component of this interface, and all of our products and services, are explained in other articles and videos (for example, Introducing the New Cloud Control Panel).
+Each component of this interface, and all of our products and services, are explained in other articles and videos (for example, Introducing the Cloud Control Panel).
 This guide focuses on deploying your first Cloud Server.

 2. Click Create Server